Windiarta/windiarta_landing/content/pages/index.md

       #### a **Full Stack** Developer from **Indonesia**

-      An Anthusiast of developing in newest technology, Passionate in Machine Learning, Generative AI, Mobile development, and Web Development.
+      An Anthusiast of developing in newest technology, Passionate in Data, Machine Learning, Generative AI, Mobile development, and Web Development.
     actions:
       - label: Get started
         altText: ''